Notts / London

 Who is the treatment suitable for?

 Radiosurgery is ideal for any raised lesion on the skin – especially the face, due to the superior healing it offers.
 In general, most moles are good candidates for removal, although if you have any suspicious moles they may need to be removed by a dermatologist.
-The best thing to do is book in for a consultation with Dr Maini and he can advise you on whether your mole/s can be removed.
+The best thing to do is book in for a consultation with Dr Maini and he can advise you on whether removing a mole is the best option for you.

 Dr Maini will administer some local anaesthetic to numb the area being treated.
 He will then perform the removal using the radiosurgery machine.